ykdojo/kaguya/README.md

 # Kaguya

 Kaguya is a ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 This makes it a powerful tool for developers, enabling them to interact with their file system and run scripts directly from ChatGPT.
+To interact with Kaguya through ChatGPT you need a ChatGPT Plus Subscription for GPT-4, plugins, and OpenAI access to plugin devtools by getting on their waitlist [here.](https://openai.com/waitlist/plugins) If you are unable to do this, we are working on a solution and will release instructions in near future.

+## Getting Started Guide 0 2 Hero

+For help, ask questions on [Discord.](https://discord.com/channels/1007344194622324807/1120722773879300257) For open-source collaboration, participate on [Github](https://github.com/ykdojo/kaguya)

+1) Gain access to OpenAI's plugin devtools for ChatGPT [here.](https://openai.com/waitlist/plugins)
+2) Install Docker
+3) Execute ```docker.sh``` script
+4) Setup localhost port 3000
+5) Interact with Kaguya through ChatGPT

 ## Demo